jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 1666.0
+>The increase in cases from yesterday to today: 2317.0
 >
->The last time cases per day were this high was Aug 05 2021: 1 day ago.
+>The last time cases per day were this high was Apr 13 2021: 116 days ago.
 >
->The case rate then was 1969 cases.
+>The case rate then was 2340 cases.
 >
->The last time cases per day were lower than this was Aug 02 2021: 4 days ago.
+>The last time cases per day were lower than this was Aug 06 2021: 1 day ago.
 >
->The case rate then was 895 cases.
+>The case rate then was 1666 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)